Features

 #How Prezet Uses Front Matter

-2. SEO Optimization: Renders SEO tags in the page's <head>, including title, description, and Open Graph attributes.
+2. SEO Optimization: The front matter drives SEO tags, including page title, description, and Open Graph image.

 1class FrontmatterData extends ValidatedDTO